DIG-Kaust/MLgeoscience/docs/lectures/14_vae.md

 ### Reparametrization trick

-This rather simple trick is referred to as *Reparametrization trick* and it is stricly needed in neural networks every time we want to introduce a stochastic procees within the computational graph.
+This rather simple trick is referred to as *Reparametrization trick* and it is strictly needed in neural networks every time we want to introduce a stochastic process within the computational graph.
 In fact, by simply having a stochastic process parametrized by a certain mean and standard deviation that may come from a previous part of the computational graph
 (as in VAEs) we lose the possibility to perform backpropagation.
 Instead if we decouple the stochastic component (which we are not interested to update, and therefore to backpropagate onto) and the deterministic component(s), we do not lose access to backpropagation: